xperiments/p1touch/README.md

    - If an update is available, the touch screen will automatically download the latest firmware and apply the upgrade.
 This process is seamless and requires no manual intervention.

-By enabling OTA updates in the Settings Screen, you ensure that your P1Touch Screen stays current with the latest software enhancements and bug fixes without the need for manual updates.
+By enabling OTA updates in the Settings Screen, you ensure that your xtouch screen stays current with the latest software enhancements and bug fixes without the need for manual updates.
 This convenient feature ensures that you always have access to the best performance and functionality that the device can offer.

 ## Standard Firmware Update

-If you prefer to manually update the firmware of your P1Touch Screen or if OTA updates are not enabled, you can follow this procedure:
+If you prefer to manually update the firmware of your xtouch screen or if OTA updates are not enabled, you can follow this procedure:

 1. **Download the Update Firmware File**:

-   - Visit the official P1Touch website or the designated firmware update source to download the latest firmware update file.
+   - Visit the official xtouch sebsite or the designated firmware update source to download the latest firmware update file.
 Ensure that you download the file with the `firmware.bin` name.

 2. **Copy the Firmware File to the Root of the SD Card**:

    - Insert the SD card into your computer's card reader.
    - Copy the downloaded firmware update file `firmware.bin` to the root directory of the SD card.
 Do not place it in any subdirectories.

-3. **Reboot the P1Touch Screen**:
+3. **Reboot the xtouch screen**:

-   - Insert the SD card containing the firmware update file into the P1Touch Screen if it's not already inserted.
+   - Insert the SD card containing the firmware update file into the xtouch screen if it's not already inserted.

    - Reboot the touch screen.
 You can do this by turning it off and then turning it back on.